Table of Contents

 variable to define which stages need interaction.
 This should be

-done in the package's Makefile
+done in the package's Makefile, e.g.:

 INTERACTIVE_STAGE= configure install